thyAshley/100-days-of-code/log.md

 - react-spring - for animation and mounting
 - radium - allow inline style with sudo and media query for react
 - style-components - similiar to radium to facilitate css
+- prop-types - define type of data and expected input

 </code>